smoli/dapentry/Readme.md

 * [ ] rotate around pivot
   * [x] GrLine
 * [ ] enable move and creation tools to use percentage points
-  * [ ] make it available for the firs point of a polygon
+  * [ ] make it available for the first point of a polygon
   * [ ] better show where the point lies when using as the first point on a line or a polygon
 * [ ] enable move and creation operations to use percentage points
   * [ ] create circle